-The MSBA is appreciative of the opportunity to provide comments and information in response to the CFPB's request for information regarding the Remittance Rule assessment.
+The MSBA is appreciative of the opportunity to provide comments and information regarding the Remittance Rule.
 Many of the MSBA members are classified as remittance transfer providers ("RTPs") under the Remittance Rule (the "Rule") and are therefore directly impacted by the Rule.
-While the MSBA members understand the underlying policy concerns which prompted implementation of the Rule, MSBA respectfully submits that the operational burdens and costs it creates outweigh the intended benefits.
+While the MSBA members understand the underlying policy concerns which prompted implementation of the Rule, MSBA respectfully submits that the operational burdens, unintended consequences, and costs it creates outweigh the intended benefits.